Titan (submersible): Testing and inspection

 Initial shallow dive testing with a crew was conducted in Puget Sound.
-OceanGate said that testing of Titan without a crew to 4000 m was performed in June 2018 to validate the design, conducted near Great Abaco Island, near the edge of the continental shelf, as the platform would only need to be towed to depths exceeding 15000 ft.
+OceanGate said that testing of Titan without a crew to 4000 m was performed in June 2018 to validate the design, conducted near Great Abaco Island, near the edge of the continental shelf, as the platform would only need to be towed 10 nmi to depths exceeding 15000 ft.
 During a subsequent human-piloted descent, Rush became the second solo human to descend to 4000 m on 10 December 2018, after James Cameron, who in 2012 dove to Challenger Deep in the Mariana Trench, approximately 36000 ft.
 Partway through that solo dive in December 2018, Rush used the vertical thrusters to overcome unexpected positive buoyancy when descending past 10000 ft, which caused interference with the communication system, and he lost contact with the surface ship for approximately one hour.

 In April 2019, OceanGate announced that a crew of four had set a record by descending in Titan to 3760 m.
 Karl Stanley, (Note: Karl Stanley was described as a "self-taught engineer" who had built and operated two submersibles before 2008.
 Based on his experience building and testing submersibles, and taking tourists underwater, Stanley told Rush that a minimum of 50 test dives should be taken before accepting paid passengers.) who had participated in the April 2019 dive alongside Rush, later sent an email to Rush stating his concerns with loud cracking noises they had experienced during the dive.
-In Stanley's opinion, the noises were associated with a potential "flaw/defect in one area being acted on by the tremendous pressures and being crushed/damaged," adding he felt it meant there was "an area of the hull that is breaking down."
+In Stanley's opinion, the noises were associated with a potential "flaw/defect in one area being acted on by the tremendous pressures and being crushed/damaged", adding he felt it meant there was "an area of the hull that is breaking down".
 In a later email, Stanley was more blunt in his assessment: "I think that hull has a defect near that flange, that will only get worse.
 The only question in my mind is will it fail catastrophically or not."
 Rush responded by stating more tests would be conducted.